YaminDO/Data-Analyst-Portfolio/README.md

 ### Bridging the Gap

 What sets me apart is the unique combination of my software development background and my growing expertise in data analysis.
 My experience in software development has endowed me with strong logical thinking, a keen eye for detail, and a relentless pursuit of efficiency.
-These qualities complement my growing skills in data analysis, where I'm proficient in [mention relevant tools and technologies] and am comfortable working with large datasets.
+These qualities complement my growing skills in data analysis, where I'm proficient in Python, SQL, PowerBI , Excel and I am comfortable working with large datasets.

 ### What Drives Me